 I get this question all the time.
 The answer depends on how quickly you are going to want to get filed.
 Of course, it never hurts to bring everything your attorney will need to get your documents completed.
 The more documents you have, the better your attorney can assess your situation and give you a breakdown of what bankruptcy can do for you.
 I have attached a good list, but your attorney will probably have a complete list of what will be needed, just ask with a brief email.

 However, many clients simply bring themselves.
 A good bankruptcy attorney has a questionnaire to ask you all the necessary questions when you meet.
-Our office, just as any experienced bankruptcy firm, will have a checklist and packet for you to fill out if the best choice is bankruptcy.
+My office, just as any experienced bankruptcy firm, will have a checklist and packet for you to fill out if the best choice is bankruptcy.

 Here’s a list for the overachiever or person that wants to get filed right away.
 These will likely be needed before you can file your case, but not crucial to that first meeting: